michael-beebe/shmemvv/README.md

 ## Requirements

-- Implementation of the OpenSHMEM v1.5 specification
+- Implementation of the OpenSHMEM v1.5
 - CMake 3.10 or greater

 ## Limitations